Introduction

 Health and Well-being

-Moreover, Berlin offers a variety of recreational opportunities and green spaces for residents to maintain an active and healthy lifestyle.
-This includes parks, jogging paths, and bike-friendly streets.
+In addition, Berlin provides a selection of recreational potentialities, green spaces for the people of Berlin to live an active and healthier life.
+It includes parks, jogging paths and bike-friendly streets.

 Transportation Safety